TheKevJames/coveralls-python/docs/usage/configuration.rst

     The config-file keys ``coveralls_host`` and ``config_file`` were renamed to ``host`` and ``rcfile`` respectively, so that every setting has one consistent name across the config file, environment variables, and CLI flags.
+The old spellings still work (both in ``.coveralls.yml`` and as ``Coveralls()`` keyword arguments) but are deprecated and emit a warning;
-Update any existing ``.coveralls.yml`` accordingly; unknown keys are now ignored with a warning.
+    they will be removed in a future release.
+Other unrecognised keys are ignored with a warning.

 Github Actions support
 ----------------------